kimmobrunfeldt/drydoc/readme.md

         - bread
         - cola

-    DRY documents support unicode, so you can have text like this '汉语漢'.
+    Documents support unicode, so you can have text like this '汉语漢'.

 Variables across files
 ----------------------